 The industry saw a 13% increase in SSL certificate compliance, which is not surprising given the increased emphasis on website security.
 100% of iVET360 clients have a secure website.

-The breakdown is simple—hyperlinks on safe pages begin with 'https' whereas unsafe pages begin with 'http.'
-(To make it easier to remember, think of the extra 's' in https pages as standing for 'secure.')
+The breakdown for website security is simple: hyperlinks on safe pages begin with “https,” while unsafe pages begin with “http.”
+To make it easier to remember, think of the extra “s” in https pages as standing for “secure.”

-How to check if your website is secure: Pull up your veterinary hospital’s website.
-Check the address bar of your browser to see if there is a lock symbol in front of your domain name.
-This will be present on all major browsers, including Chrome, Firefox and Safari.
-If there is a lock symbol, your website is secure.
-If there is not a lock symbol, or if you see the words 'Not Secure' preceding your hyperlink, your website is not secure.
+Check if your website is secure by pulling up your veterinary hospital’s website.
+If there is a lock symbol in front of your domain name in the address bar, you’re good.
+This will be present on all major browsers, including Chrome, Firefox, and Safari.
+If there is not a lock symbol, or if you see the words “Not Secure” preceding your hyperlink, your website is not secure.